rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 3.7.14 ####
+#### 3.7.15 ####
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix media tab link shown to non members user of a private group and translation update.
+Fix like button when comments are disabled, added missing og:image property in single rtMedia BuddyPress activity, fix activity photo after media edit

 ## Sponsors ##